NotALabRat/TraveLog/README.md

 •	Frontend: Flutter (for cross-platform mobile development)
 •	APIs Used:

-oGoogle Maps API (for location services and navigation) oGoogle Translate API (for language translation) oGemini API / GPT (for AI-powered itinerary recommendations and assistance)
+o	Google Maps API (for location services and navigation) o	Google Translate API (for language translation) o	Gemini API / GPT (for AI-powered itinerary recommendations and assistance)

 ## Installation
 1. Clone the repository: